staboss/stego-python-lsb/README.md

-# Hiding information in images using steganography technique LSB
+# Hiding information in images using the LSB technique
-The Python program based on steganography method for hiding information in images using the Least Significant Bit (LSB) method.

 ## Requirements
 - [Python 3](https://www.python.org/)